 6. You Didn’t Do Anything to Deserve This

-Sometimes my twisted bipolar brain would convince me that I somehow brought these illnesses onto myself, or did something to make them happen.
+Sometimes my twisted OCD brain would convince me that I somehow brought these illnesses onto myself, or did something to make them happen.

 Gentle reminder: It’s not your fault.

 And again, for emphasis: It’s not your fault.
 It’s not your fault.
 It’s not your fault.

 If you had caused this, wouldn’t you have done everything in your power to undo it?
 Wouldn’t you change this if you could?
 And wouldn’t you have done that already?

 I don’t know why mental illness likes to tell so many lies (what a jerk, right?), but take it from someone who knows: Mental illness doesn’t happen because an individual magically makes it so.
 It’s a complex combination of psychological, social, and biological factors.

 Nothing you did on its own created this monster, I promise.
 Your first diet or binge didn’t “cause” your eating disorder.
 Your first cut didn’t “cause” your depression.
 Your disorganization didn’t “cause” your anxiety.